dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 Currently the popup is positioned in the center of the `<g>` element (which contains the circles and the label).
 Most of the country's circles are obscured so we’d like the popup to appear **towards the top** of the circles.
 We’ll do this by adding a hidden element, placing it where we’d like the popup to appear.
 This element will get passed into the popup’s `.position` method.

-We start by adding a new property `popupOffset` to the layout items.
+Start by adding a new property `popupOffset` to the layout items.
 This specifies where the popup pointer (the triangle underneath the popup) should appear in relation to the circle centers:

 {caption: "js/layout.js"}
 ```js